Skip to main content

 Nevertheless, top features driving these so-called “hybrid” consumers to online/digital account opening are:

-Financial institutions offering fast, consumer online/digital account opening can better fend off neobanks or other financial services providers that are dangling incentives to lure away their deposits.
+Financial institutions offering fast, consumer online/digital account opening can better fend off neobanks or other financial services providers dangling incentives to lure away their depositors or commercial borrowers.

 Businesses, too, are looking for ease of access, low expenses, and online features that can improve convenience and efficiency.
 Financial institutions offering commercial online/digital account opening that takes minutes instead of days — and that allows the business to add on treasury management services at the same time — meet those needs and better serve those customers or members.